Communications Toolkit for Academics

 MSU faculty in The Conversation

-Faculty who have been published one or more times.
-Click their names to view article(s):
+A sampling of MSU faculty who have been published.
+Click their names to view their article(s):

 - Michael P. Holsapple, director and Endowed Chair of Center for Research on Ingredient Safety

 - Julie Funk, associate dean for Professional Academic Programs and Student Success